emnify/product-docs/docs/glossary.md

 ## A2P SMS - Application–to–peer SMS
 SMS between an application and a device or vice-versa.

-## Assigned SIM
+## Assigned eSIM
 SIM that has been assigned to an [endpoint](#endpoint).

 ## AT+CREG AT command
 Gives information about the registration status and access technology of the serving cell.

 ## AuC - Authentication center
-A part of [GSM](#gsm---global-system-for-mobile-communications) infrastructure, validates any SIM card attempting network connection when a phone has a live network signal.
+A part of [GSM](#gsm---global-system-for-mobile-communications) infrastructure, validates any eSIM card attempting network connection when a phone has a live network signal.

 ## BIC - Batch identification code
-A unique code for ordered SIM cards used to register the SIM cards on the [**SIM Inventory** page of the emnify Portal](https://portal.emnify.com/sim-inventory).
+A unique code for ordered eSIM cards used to register the eSIM cards on the [**SIM Inventory** page of the emnify Portal](https://portal.emnify.com/sim-inventory).

 ## Callback URL
 URL that will be called by a service to send and receive data related to an event that caused this action.